QingrunZhangLab/cLD/README.md

 C1   |   1;25;40 | 1;90;110
 C2   |   1;2;13 | 1;20;24
 ... | ... | ...

+#### Run Time
+The run time of the demo example should be less than 20 mins.
+In practice, the run time depends on the size of the data.
+For example, when we run the **geneIntegrate.py** on Chr 1, it may take 5 to 10 days to integrate the SNPs to genes.

 ## Protein Docking
-The softwares are
+The software are
 1. Protein docking software:  HDOCKlite-v1.1: http://huanglab.phys.hust.edu.cn/software/hdocklite/
 2. Visualization software:
 Pymol 2.5.1: https://pymol.org/2/